Optimizing Number, Placement, and Backhaul Connectivity of Multi-UAV Networks: Related Works

 Though there exists a rich and growing body of literature on UAV communications, including optimal placement of UAVs, \textit{there is scant work on the design, analysis, and optimization of backhaul connectivity of Multi-UAV Networks while optimizing the placement of UAVs for ground user coverage.} Bor-Yaliniz \textit{et al.} \cite{bor2016efficient} proposed a 3-D placement algorithm to cover the maximum number of ground users given the fixed number of UAVs.
-However, the paper only focused on the access link in the drone-assisted network without considering the backhaul link.
+Zhang \textit{et al.} \cite{9314048} optimized the 3D position of UAVs aiming to jointly minimize the number of UAVs and the coverage rate.
+Lin \textit{et al.} \cite{9541037} proposed an adaptive UAV deployment scheme to optimize UAV locations for more user coverage, and less communication energy consumption.
+Zhang \textit{et al.} \cite{9497328} studied the joint 3D deployment of the UAVs and power allocation problem to maximize the throughput of the UAV base station system.
+However, the mentioned works only focused on the access link in the drone-assisted network without considering the backhaul link.
 Ansari \textit{et al.} \cite{ansari2019soarnet} proposed a drone communications framework, in which free space optical links are employed to serve as the backhaul link between UAV and ground base stations.
 They used the free space link to transfer data and energy to the UAV simultaneously and thus provision high-speed backhaul as well as prolong the UAV's flight.
 Lyu \textit{et al.} \cite{lyu2017placement} aimed to minimize the number of UAV-mounted mobile base stations (MBS) needed to provide wireless coverage for a group of distributed ground terminals (GTs), with the assumption that MBSs are backhaul-connected via satellite links.
 Neeto \textit{et al.} \cite{9530185} proposed an approach to partition the available resource between access links and a backhaul link by optimizing the placement of a single UAV in the area of operation.
 Hu \textit{et al.} \cite{9509753} maximized the system uplink throughput by jointly optimizing the UAV altitude, power control, and bandwidth allocation between the backhaul and access links.
 Pham \textit{et al.} \cite{9378782} aimed to maximize the sum rate achieved by ground users by jointly optimizing the UAV placement, spectrum allocation, and power control.
 Their scenario consists of a single UAV connected to a macro base station by a backhaul link and serves several ground users via access links.
 Iradukunda \textit{et al.} \cite{9364991} investigated the problem of maximizing the worst achievable rate for ground users by optimizing the UAV placement and power allocation, and bandwidth allocation.
-They considered that several users are connected to a single UAV via access links, which is connected to a macro base station via a backhaul link, by incorporating NOMA scheme.
+They considered that several users are connected to a single UAV via access links, which is connected to a macro base station via a backhaul link, by incorporating non-orthogonal multiple access (NOMA) scheme.
 Santos \textit{et al.} \cite{9448698} provided an approach to optimally place the UAVs as gateways in the area to address the dynamic traffic demand of access points, which itself is based on dynamic attributes of users.
+Nguyen \textit{et al.} \cite{8482444} aimed to maximize the user sum rate in a UAV-assisted cellular network by jointly optimizing the location of UAVs, the transmit bemformer at UAVs and a macro cell base station, and the decoding order of the NOMA-successive interference cancellation on wireless backhaul transmissions.
+They considered a number of UAVs directly backhauling to the macro cell base station and forming a two-hop backhaul connectivity.
+Dai \textit{et al.} \cite{9484638} aimed to maximize the end-to-end throughput in a UAV-assisted cellular network consisting of a single user, a macro cell base station, and a fixed number of UAVs.
+They derived the optimal position of UAVs considering power control, and orthogonal frequency schemes.